Bundy sons in Nevada accuse feds of assault in police complaint

 | LAS VEGAS

-LAS VEGAS Sons and sisters of Cliven Bundy, the Nevada rancher who has been resisting efforts by federal agents to seize his cattle grazing without permits on public land, filed police complaints with the local sheriff's office on Friday accusing the agents of assault.
+LAS VEGAS Sons and sisters of Cliven Bundy, the Nevada rancher who has been resisting efforts by federal agents to seize his cattle grazing without permits on public land, attempted to file police complaints on Friday accusing the agents of assault.

 Bundy and his supporters do not recognize federal authority over the land, which has been cleared of other ranchers' livestock to protect the habitat of the desert tortoise.

-In the police complaint on Friday, two younger sisters of Bundy and three of his sons accuse the federal agents of using a stun gun and of throwing one of the sisters to the ground.
+Two younger sisters of Bundy and three of his sons accused the federal agents of using a stun gun and of throwing one of the sisters to the ground, among other grievances.

-They also say that Clark County Sheriff Douglas Gillespie should have intervened.
+They also say that Clark County Sheriff Douglas Gillespie should have intervened on behalf of Bundy and his supporters.

-"We're here to file a police report on the crimes that have been committed against us," said Ammon Bundy, a son of Cliven Bundy, before heading into the sheriff's Las Vegas office with two of his brothers, the two sisters and more than a dozen supporters.
+"We're here to file a police report on the crimes that have been committed against us," said Ammon Bundy, a son of Cliven Bundy, before heading into the headquarters of the Las Vegas Metropolitan Police Department with two of his brothers, the two sisters and more than a dozen supporters.

 Ammon Bundy on Friday also criticized the sheriff, who has acted as a mediator in the dispute.